acidb/mobiscroll-docs/docs/jquery/forms/button.md

 Buttons can display text, icons, or both.
 They can be colored and styled with various options.

+All the options can be passed to the button via `data-` attributes with exceptions of the native button supported ones.
+The attributes that the native html button supports can be passed directly without the data- prefix.
+For example the `disabled` attribute.

 #### Button styles

 ```html title="Button variations"